Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Promotion of breastfeeding through public policies

-Promoting breastfeeding cannot be confined to the family and community sphere.
-It makes no sense to promote breastfeeding within the family and health facilities if the mother's work overload or return to paid employment prevents her from maintaining breastfeeding as she would wish, or if she continuously receives messages urging her to stop breastfeeding through every possible communication channel (WHO & UNICEF, 2022)World Health Organization & UNICEF.
-(2022).
-How the marketing of formula milk influences our decisions on infant feeding.
-World Health Organization. https://www.who.int/publications/i/item/9789240044609.
+The promotion of breastfeeding cannot be confined to the family and community sphere.
+There is no point in promoting breastfeeding within the family and healthcare settings if the mother's excessive workload or her return to paid employment prevents her from maintaining breastfeeding as she would wish, or if she constantly receives messages encouraging her to stop breastfeeding through every possible communication channel (WHO & UNICEF, 2022).

-Society is permeated by aggressive marketing messages from the breast-milk substitutes industry (WHO et al., 2022)WHO, UNICEF, & International Baby Food Action Network.
-(2022).
-Marketing of breast-milk substitutes: National implementation of the international code, status report 2022.
-World Health Organization. https://www.who.int/publications-detail-redirect/9789240048799.
-These companies frequently violate the International Code of Marketing of Breast-milk Substitutes (in place since 1981) and exploit the fears of mothers and caregivers.
-These substitutes represent a significant financial cost to families and furthermore fail to be an adequate replacement for breast milk (which has unique properties that cannot be artificially replicated).
-Yet the companies that market them have no hesitation in distorting information about their benefits while generating public doubt and distrust towards breast milk.
-The formula milk and breast-milk substitutes industry thus generates 55 billion dollars in annual profit.
+Society is permeated by aggressive messages from the breast milk substitute industry (WHO et al., 2022).
+These companies frequently violate the International Code of Marketing of Breast-milk Substitutes (in existence since 1981) and exploit the fears of mothers and caregivers.
+These substitutes carry a significant financial cost for families and furthermore fail to be an adequate replacement for breast milk (which has unique properties that cannot be artificially replicated).
+However, the companies that market them have no qualms about distorting information about their benefits while simultaneously generating doubts and mistrust about breast milk among the population.
+In this way, the formula milk and breast milk substitute industry generates $55 billion in annual profit.

 Governments and authorities must develop and implement gender-sensitive labor and public health policies that promote breastfeeding.
 These policies should, for example, allow for flexible work schedules that accommodate the care and feeding of infants.
 They should also facilitate and promote the shared responsibility of partners in this regard, as well as encourage messages consistent with these policies that increase their social acceptability.
 Furthermore, public policies must regulate the advertising and marketing practices of breast milk substitutes, in line with the International Code and breastfeeding recommendations.